-The New Year is off to an exciting start at Edgar’s restaurant at Quail Lodge, where executive chef Brian Kearns is getting creative for Restaurant Month.
+The New Year is off to an exciting start at Quail Lodge, where executive chef Brian Kearns is offering a new monthly dinner at the Waypoint Bar.
 Locals and regulars already know this guy’s got game in the kitchen, but give him a little more latitude and he’s going to show you a whole new attitude when it comes to cuisine.

 Armed with a degree in Culinary Management from the University of Colorado and lots of local experience, including at La Bicyclette, Casanova and The Whaling Station prior to joining the Quail Lodge team, Kearns is bringing a fresh and healthy approach to the Edgar’s menu, just in time for a brand new year.

 On the last Saturday of every month the chef will prepare a special three-course prix fixe menu and you can bring your own wine, as corkage is waived for these dinners.
 Reservations are required and the next dinner, on March 30, will feature guest chef Elmo Han from The Peninsula Chicago’s Shanghai Terrace.
 The price?
 A reasonable $55/person.

 Kearns hopes a new audience will find the Waypoint and Edgar’s worth a first, and then a second look, and he plans to add new winning dishes to the regular menu.
 “Healthy food is here to stay.
 It’s the new norm.
 People’s eating habits have changed.
 They’re not eating as much meat.
 We’re making a gradual change to offer more options, like side dishes of maple glazed sweet potatoes with pecans and olive oil or butternut squash risotto with arborio rice.
 I might add some fried chicken at some point: that’s always a fan favorite.
 But never quail.
 Just never!”